CanastaWiki/Canasta-Documentation/cli/devmode.md

    ```bash
    docker compose ps
    ```
-   The web service should show `canasta-xdebug:latest` (or your specified tag) as the image.
+   The web service should show `canasta-xdebug:local` as the image.

 2. **Verify code mounting works**:
    ```bash